VincentClark/fieldlevel-frontend-exercise/README.md

 - import the exercise repository to your personal Github account using [github's import tool](https://github.com/new/import) import this url: https://github.com/FieldLevel/frontend-exercise-blackjack
 - complete the exercise
 - invite our github user "fl-codereview" to be a collaborator on the repository
-- create a pull request against your Github repository
+- create a pull request from your branch to main
 - let us(your interview coordinator) know when you are ready to review

 ## Followup Interview Prep